jayd2446/Java-EE-VirtualBox/README.md

 - Basic python http server included.
 Example: python3 -m http.server 8080
 - NAT port forwarding configured on 8080 that allows web browser testing outside virtual machine
 - Chromium browser
+- Useful tools for website images processing and optimization: optipng, pngquant, jpegoptim and ImageMagick
 - Gnumeric: a spreadsheet computer program that can automate scripts through formulas like Excel and Calc
 - Import OVA on VirtualBox using "File -> Import Appliance (or Control + I)"